House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Is The Most Dangerous City In Ireland?
 What You Need To Know!

-Ireland has a population of just over 6 million people and there are only eight towns and cities with a population of more than 50,000 people.
+Ireland has a population of over 6 million people and only eight towns and cities with a population of more than 50,000 people.
 The capital, Dublin, is the most populous of Irish cities and is the only one with more than one million residents.
-The Global Peace Index lists Ireland in the top 15 safest countries in the world to visit and it is largely considered a warm and inviting country.
-However, as with any country, there are some areas that are not as safe as others.
+The Global Peace Index lists Ireland in the top 15 safest countries in the world to visit, and it is primarily considered a warm and inviting country.
+However, as with any country, some areas are not as safe as others.

-Dublin, home to many bars and tourist attractions, is considered the most dangerous city in Ireland because it has the highest rates of robberies, theft, drug crimes, and fraud offences.
-However, it is Limerick that has the highest number of sex crimes and Waterford that has the most assaults, weapon crimes, and explosives offences.
-Cork is the city with the highest homicide rate, equivalent to just over 8 murders per year over the past five years.
+Dublin, home to many bars and tourist attractions, is considered the most dangerous city in Ireland because it has the highest rates of robberies, theft, drug crimes, and fraud offenses.
+However, Limerick has the highest number of sex crimes, and Waterford has the most assaults, weapon crimes, and explosives offenses.
+Cork has the highest homicide rate, equivalent to just over eight murders per year over the past 5 years.

 The Emerald Island was formed in 1921 when the Anglo-Irish treaty was signed, marking the country’s independence.
-The Irish state is made up of 26 counties and became a member of the United Nations in 1955 and the European Union in 1973.
+The Irish state comprises 26 counties and became a member of the United Nations in 1955 and the European Union in 1973.
 Unlike Britain, Ireland is still a part of the EU.
 It is known as the Emerald Isle because of its lush green landscape, and it attracted more than 11 million tourists in 2019.

 The 4 Most Dangerous Cities In Ireland